 Several types of medications are used to treat PAH.

 Many drugs for treating pulmonary hypertension have side effects.
 The dosage level must be carefully set and monitored to avoid serious side effects or complications.
 We work with patients to find the most effective and safe doses.

-Chronic thromboembolic pulmonary hypertension is a rare form of both pulmonary hypertension and blood clots that go to the lung.
-Our pulmonary vascular team has experience in diagnosing and in both the medical and surgical treatment of this condition.
-Some, but not all, patients have a history of blood clots to the lung.
-Correct diagnosis is important because in many cases a surgical procedure called pulmonary thromboendarterectomy can successfully treat this condition.
-This procedure may be recommended for people whose secondary pulmonary hypertension is due to persistent pulmonary emboli (blood clots).
+Chronic thromboembolic disease (CTED) and chronic thromboembolic pulmonary hypertension (CTEPH) are rare form of pulmonary vascular disease and pulmonary hypertension that occurs after blood clots go to the lung, called pulmonary embolism or PE.
+Our pulmonary vascular team has experience in diagnosing and the medical and surgical treatment of this condition.
+Importantly, not all patients have a recognized history of blood clots to the lung.
+Correct diagnosis is important because in many cases a surgical procedure called pulmonary thromboendarterectomy (PTE) can successfully treat this condition.
+This procedure may be recommended for people whose pulmonary hypertension is due to persistent pulmonary emboli (blood clots).

 We not only diagnose and treat pulmonary hypertension, we also provide long-term care and support to help patients manage their condition.
 Our team of physicians and nurses develop individualized treatment plans and follow up with each patient on a regular schedule.
 Clinicians are available to answer patients' questions as needed.
 Patients also can access information about research opportunities and continuing education.
 Close follow-up care helps physicians detect early changes that may require further treatment.

 Our program participates in a large number of industry sponsored and investigator initiated clinical trials and research studies.
 Clinical trials are designed to find new or better ways to treat, prevent or diagnose a medical condition.
 Clinical trials involve human participants to evaluate the safety and effectiveness of new approaches to, and treatments for, diseases like pulmonary hypertension.